 Family History

 From time to time, we receive requests for information on the ancestors of people who have visited the village and/or are researching their family history.
-If you can throw any light on the names mentioned below, it would be very much appreciated.
+If you can throw any light on the names mentioned below, it would be very much appreciated by those who have been in touch and are keen to know more about their familiy history.

 25 February 2020 - Enquiry about the Ryder and Hammond families who lived in Thornton Steward in the 1800’s We have received the enquiry below from Jackie Campbell.
 If anybody can provide Jackie with further information about her ancestors or could forward her enquiry to others who might be able to help, she would be very grateful.
 Jackie can be contacted directly using the email address jacneil@btinternet.com.
 Jackie has written: I have several ancestors who lived in Thornton Steward: John Rhyder - Born 1802 Thornton Steward and died at Low Butterknowles Farm.
 In the 1861 census he was still living in Thornton Steward.
 He married Elizabeth Kilburn 18.2.1828.
 He died at Thornton Steward in 1889.
 Ellen Rhyder/Hammond was born in Thornton Steward in approx. 1845.
 John Hammond born in Durham.
 If you have any more information about these people I would be so grateful.
 If you have any questions then please feel free to email me.
 Regards |